boonious/hui/README.md

     handler: "suggest"
 ```

-Use the config key in `Hui.search/2` to send queries to the endpoint or retrieve URL settings from configuration e.g. `Hui.URL.configured_url/1`.
+Use the config key in functions such as `Hui.search/2`, `Hui.search/3` to send queries to the endpoint
+or retrieve URL settings from configuration e.g. `Hui.URL.configured_url/1`.

 ## License